waysbg/fullweb_vfa/README.md

 # fullweb_vfa
-Web site app helping families to track their budget.
+A finance app that helps families keep track of their budget.
+Statistics and search functionality make it easy to understand how to maximize savings and optimize spending.

 https://virtualfinance.site/